lunar-natalie/kornucopia/README.md

 ## Known issues

-* Proportions of band member sections are incorrect in smaller viewports.
+* Proportions of band member sections are incorrect in smaller viewports
-* Transitions for images of band members are browser-dependent and do not function under Firefox.
+* Transitions for images of band members are browser-dependent and do not function under Firefox
-* Transition fluidity for images of band members is affected by asset load time.
+* Transition fluidity for images of band members is affected by asset load time
+* Cannot easily be hosted within a subdirectory of a production server
-* Code is uncommented.
+* Code is uncommented
-* Line character limit is not adhered to in HTML.
-* Stylesheets should be refactored.

 ## License